Get Your FREE Copy of the Book by Stephen Hamilton Exposing the Truth

 Secrets of the Texas Criminal Justice System and Your Rights

 Because there are many complicated elements that go into proving Lubbock drug offenses, it is important to retain the assistance of a qualified defense attorney as soon as possible if someone is facing drug charges.
-A knowledgeable lawyer can help explain how the prosecution must prove their case beyond a reasonable doubt, and that a defendant is not obligated to make any self-incriminating statements during their defense.
-Read on to learn more about what goes into proving Lubbock drug offenses, as well as the ways a weathered narcotics lawyer could fight for your case today.
+A knowledgeable lawyer can help explain how the prosecution must prove their case beyond a reasonable doubt.
+That a defendant is not obligated to make any self-incriminating statements during their defense.
+Read on to learn more about what goes into proving Lubbock drug offenses.
+As well as the ways a weathered narcotics lawyer could fight for your case today.

 What Does the Prosecution Need to Prove in a Drug Crime Case?

-An issue with this statute is that when proving Lubbock drug offenses, the prosecution does not have to prove that the defendant had the intent to be within the drug-free zone.
-This can be a problem within small cities such as Lubbock county where the police may stake out an area on the highway that was within 1,000 feet of a drug-free zone and stop motorists who they believe may be possessing narcotics.
-Possessing drugs in a drug-free zone can act as an aggravating factor to one’s charge, even if they had no intention to distribute, sell, or possess that drug in the area.
-This could increase one’s penalties from a third-degree to a second-degree charge, potentially resulting in a longer amount of time spent in jail.
+An issue with this statute is that when proving Lubbock drug offenses.
+The prosecution does not have to prove that the defendant had the intent to be within the drug-free zone.
+This can be a problem within small cities such as Lubbock county where the police may stake out an area on the highway that was within 1,000 feet of a drug-free zone.
+In turn, stop motorists who they believe may be possessing narcotics.
+Possessing drugs in a drug-free zone can act as an aggravating factor to one’s charge.
+Even if they had no intention to distribute, sell, or possess that drug in the area.
+This could increase one’s penalties from a third-degree to a second-degree charge.
+Potentially resulting in a longer amount of time spent in jail.

 The Role of a Professional Defense Attorney